phcompeau/biological_modeling_course/_pages/chemotaxis/home_conclusion.md

 We then iterate these two steps of tumbling and running until the total time used is equal to the time devoted to the simulation.

-In the following tutorial, we simulate this strategy using a Jupyter notebook that will help us visualize the results of the simulation.
+In the following tutorial, we simulate this naive strategy using a Jupyter notebook that will also help us visualize the results of the simulation.
+We will later use this notebook as a starting point when examining our second strategy, which attempts to mimic the response of *E. coli* to its environment based on what we have learned about chemotaxis and is described below.

 [Visit standard random walk tutorial](tutorial_purerandom){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}